Nothing Shared, Everything Gained book cover

 Architect

-- Everything in Practitioner, plus:
+• Everything in Shipper, plus:

 All bundles can be adjusted to €0.
 Pay what feels right for your situation.
+You'll also be able to pay up later after recgonizing the books value.

 Two Perspectives, One Goal